 Bill Weber, Ph.D.

-As director of the Wildlife Conservation Society’s Africa Program from 1988-1996, Bill created a Congo Basin Program that helped establish more than 20 new protected areas, produced the first reliable data on forest elephant and great ape populations, and developed effective alliances with local communities, commercial timber companies, and other non-traditional partners.
-As the Society’s North America Program director from 1996-2005, Bill turned his attention to wildlife recovery, ecological connectivity, energy development and community based conservation, with a major focus on western mountain ecosystems.
+Bill served as director of the Wildlife Conservation Society’s Africa Program from 1988-1996, leading a Congo Basin Program that helped establish more than 20 new protected areas, produced the first reliable data on forest elephant and great ape populations, and developed effective alliances with local communities, commercial timber companies, and other non-traditional partners.
+As the WCS North America Program director from 1996-2005, Bill turned his attention to wildlife recovery, ecological connectivity, energy development and community based conservation, with a major focus on western mountain ecosystems.

 Bill currently teaches graduate seminars in applied conservation practice at Yale’s School of Forestry and Environmental Studies, where he has also been a Bass Distinguished Environmental Scholar.
 He has authored dozens of articles on subjects ranging from ecotourism to cultural factors in conservation, and gorillas to bison.
-His work has been featured in National Geographic, National Public Radio, PBS, CNN and other media outlets.
-He is senior editor of African Rain Forest Ecology and Conservation.
 His book, In the Kingdom of Gorillas, which he wrote with his wife, Dr. Amy Vedder, was featured by BBC Wildlife as one of “the most influential books from the past 40 years of wildlife publishing,” and selected as a “Best Science and Nature book” by National Public Radio.